nann-cheng/FSS-KRE/README.md

 # MPC
-This is a copy of mpc, which is to to compute the maximum  value of a series of distributed ring elements.
+This project aims to compute the maximum/k^{th} ranking element from a secret set.

 The are a few directories in the solution:
-  - data: store the offline information
+  - data: store the generated offline data
-  - test: store auto-generated binary files
+  - test: store auto-generated binary files for test purpose
   - libidpf: some underlying structures and libraries used by the offline project and AsynParty project
   - offline: the project to generate offline data used the the two mpc parties
   - max: a project to  run the main function.

 You can run the example by this way:
   Open two terminals
     - in the first terminal, enter the max directory, run the command: cargo run --example max_server